powerzenith/UltraSound_Image_Compress_VER4_BL_BETA_VS_EXP_GOLOMB_PUBLIC_OPEN/README.md

 2.Open the Visual studio solution file UltraSound_Image_Compress.sln file with VS 2017

-3.Run the Form1 by starting project
+3.Run the Form1 by starting solution
-“Form1.cs”

 4.You can see form1 as page 1 in manual.pptx
   #  if you want to compress "Envelop" data for a certain sample ultrasound  with LUT(Look Up Table) method, click